performant-software/Neatline/neatline-stylesheets.md

 ## Auto-updating stylesheet values

 This is all fine and well, but what if we don't actually know what value we want to use?
 In each of these cases, we're working with fields that have fairly "semantic" values that we can reason about in the abstract (eg, `2004` just means what it means).
 This isn't always true, though, notably in the case of colors, where it's impossible to reason in the abstract about which specific hexadecimal value you want to use.
-For example, I know that I want the democratic precincts to be "blue" and the republican precints to be "red," but I don't know that I want to use `#206bbf` and `#9d0000`.
+For example, I know that I want the democratic precincts to be "blue" and the republican precincts to be "red," but I don't know that I want to use `#206bbf` and `#9d0000`.

 You could always just open one of the individual record forms, use the built-in color pickers to find a color that works well, and copy and paste it back into the stylesheet.
 This is sort of awkward, though.
 To fix this, Neatline makes it possible to just "activate" a set of styles for a tag in the stylesheet _without providing a concrete value_, and then set the value for the entire group of tagged records by making a change to an individual record.